caneruguz/dscourse/README.md

 Dscourse
 =========

-Takign the i out of discourse.
+Taking the i out of discourse.

 Second change.